Police: Woman accused of driving while high with kids in car, man charged with pot possession

-MOUNT PLEASANT — A man and a woman were both arrested Monday after marijuana was reportedly found in the vehicle they were traveling in, and the woman is accused of having been driving high with two children in the vehicle, according to the Mount Pleasant Police Department.
+MOUNT PLEASANT — A man and a woman were arrested Monday after marijuana was reportedly found in the vehicle in which they were traveling, and the woman is accused of having been driving high with two children in the vehicle, according to the Mount Pleasant Police Department.

 Quantea L. Booker-Fonder, 24, of the 1600 block of West Street in Racine, told police while he was being handcuffed that he would “take the marijuana charge,” meaning he claimed the 31.7 grams of pot found in the vehicle’s glove compartment belonged to him, according to a criminal complaint.